 Her response is a groan.
 She’s aching and sick and grumpy.
 It turns out, no one in the group had escaped illness and others also had to leave early.

 In the end, I realize just how minor my whole series of unfortunate events was:

 – I got sick at the beginning of the trek, surrounded by helpful people, when it was easy to relocate.

 – The bedbug was a lone wanderer instead of an orgying party animal.

 – Speaking of orgying party animals, the Mexican tourists were having a great time. 😉

 – The Black Cat Hostel is still standing and didn’t collapse on our heads.

 – The earthquake was only a tiny temblor and not a terrifying terremoto.

-And, in between all of the above, I got to spend a week relaxing with my boyfriend, playing Final Fantasy, reading about Guatemalan history, and occasionally even trying to sample some nearby foods.
-Though Nash was right, Xelapan’s not that great.
+And, in between all of the above, I got to spend a week relaxing with my boyfriend, playing Final Fantasy, reading about Guatemalan history, and occasionally even attempting to sample some nearby foods.
+Though Nash was right, Xelapan’s not as good as it looks.

 Offers a variety of volunteer-led treks to support street kids.
 As a non-profit organization, they don’t have the best gear if you choose to use theirs, but do have a lot of heart and an adventurous spirit.